rushikesh6548/rushikesh6548/README.md

-👋 Hi there, I'm Rushikesh Wakhare, and I'm passionate about Data science and Analytics!
+👋 Hi there, I'm Rushikesh Wakhare, and I'm passionate about Handling Big Data ,Data science and Analytics!

-🧠 My love for maths fuels my desire to apply it to real problems using Data Science.
+🧠 My love for solving real problems with Data and for Data is the what drives me !

-🌱 I'm currently learning Machine Learning and Operations, as I believe that these skills are essential for any data scientist

 📫 You can reach me at rrushi6548@gmail.com.
 Let's connect and work together to solve some fascinating data problems!